-Calculus 1& 2 were absent in our collection (while Calculus 3 was there), but now (September 2024) the Calculus series is almost complete.
-I started my adventure with Udemy during the Summer of 2020 (after having taught via Zoom during the Spring 2020, because of the pandemic) and, because I thought I would create only \one\ course (just during the Summer between two semesters at the university, when I was free from work), I simply chose my favourite: Calculus 3.
+Calculus 1& 2 were absent in our collection (while Calculus 3 was there), but now (April 2025) the Calculus series is complete.
+I started my adventure with Udemy during the Summer of 2020 (after having taught via Zoom during the Spring 2020, because of the pandemic) and, because I thought I would create only one course (just during the Summer between two semesters at the university, when I was free from work), I simply chose my favourite: Calculus 3.